Where to Turn When You Have Been Denied a Service or Treatment by Your Health Insurer

 If you were denied health insurance coverage by UnitedHealthcare, you should be aware that you have the right to appeal any decision.
+Download our eBook on appealing your denial.
 A Los Angeles UnitedHealthcare health insurance denial lawyer can help you manage a health insurance denial appeal by reviewing your policy and aggressively pursuing your right to health coverage.
 Contact attorney Scott Glovsky today, and know that you are incapable hands.

 Common Reasons UnitedHealthcare Insurance is Denied

 If you believe that your insurance company denied your health insurance claim without any justification, you may be entitled to file a bad-faith lawsuit against UnitedHealthcare.
 Under California Insurance Code §790.03, insurance companies are prohibited from engaging in unfair practices such as “misrepresenting to claimants pertinent facts or insurance policy provisions relating to any coverages at issue.”

 Prior to the Patient Protection component of the Affordable Care Act—more commonly known as “Obamacare”—the most common reason why health insurance was denied was that a person had a pre-existing condition.
 Since the passage of this law, insurance companies such as UnitedHealthcare have turned to other tactics to deny a person health coverage, including but not limited to: